Legal Representation For Contractor & Builder Disputes

 When may a property owner fire a contractor and pay another the finish the job?

 The property owner has a duty to mitigate damages and give the contractor a reasonable opportunity to finish the job.
-A property owner need not give the contractor forever, however.
-The property owner should establish evidence in writing concerning attempts to get the contractor to finish the job.
-Use email, or fax, or text even, anything.
-Avoid relying on oral conversations alone, either over the phone or in person.
+However, a property owner need not give the contractor forever.
+The property owner should establish written evidence concerning attempts to get the contractor to finish the job.
+Use email, fax, or even text—anything.
+Avoid relying solely on oral conversations, whether over the phone or in person.

 How much money can the property owner seek against the contractor?

 Regarding every kind of contract in PA, each party is entitled to the benefit of his or her bargain.
-The law seeks to put each party in the place they would have been, had the contract been carried out.
-So the actual damages concerning any contract (regardless of consumer protection issues described above), is the cost it would take to “make you whole.”
-That said, from the property owner’s side, this means, how much would it cost to have someone else finish the job exactly as promised?
-On the contractor’s side, it means, to be paid what the property owner agreed to pay you.
+The law seeks to put each party in the position they would have been, had the contract been carried out.
+So the actual damages concerning any contract (regardless of consumer protection issues described above) are the cost it would take to “make you whole.”
+From the property owner’s side, this means: how much would it cost to have someone else finish the job exactly as promised?
+From the contractor’s side, it means being paid what the property owner agreed to pay you.
 Also, a recovery can be made for any reasonable change orders necessitated by unforeseen circumstances.

-Consumer protection issues and damages (such as treble damages and attorney fees) are separate matters, discussed below, regarding non-commercial contracts.
+Consumer protection issues and damages (such as treble damages and attorney fees) are separate matters regarding non-commercial contracts, discussed below.

 How do I get estimates to repair and prove damages?

-An expert explaining the process of obtaining an estimate to fix or complete a contractor's work On the property owner side, you will typically need an estimate from another contractor (or better yet, an engineer) to prove: (a) that defective quality of work (b) caused the damages at issue, and the (c) the dollar value to correct/complete the work or fix damages caused.
+On the property owner side, you will typically need an estimate from another contractor (or better yet, an engineer) to prove: (a) that defective quality of work (b) caused the damages at issue, and (c) the dollar value to correct/complete the work or fix damages caused.
 Click here to learn more about obtaining expert evidence.

-But be careful with sharing with the opposing party your estimates of damages.
+But be careful about sharing your damage estimates with the opposing party.
 You’re not required to share every estimate.
-Plus, once your estimate is offered as evidence, the contractor will assume that as your “high number.”
+Plus, once your estimate is offered as evidence, the contractor will assume it is your “high number.”
 If you later submit a higher estimate, the defendant will likely disregard the higher evidence and you will lose credibility.
 So only submit to the defendant and/or court a repair estimate that’s on the higher side, but also fair, reasonable, and reliable.
-After all, the person providing the estimate may serve as your expert witness at trial and/or be the person to perform the corrective work.
+After all, the person providing the estimate may serve as your expert witness at trial and/or perform the corrective work.

 Should you get an estimate from another contractor to finish the job?

-Yes, but as the Grail Knight told Indiana Jones: “choose wisely.”
-Select someone you would want and trust to do the job, or you may find yourself in a dispute with two contractors instead of one.
+Yes, but as the Grail Knight told Indiana Jones: “Choose wisely.”
+Select someone you want and trust to do the job, or you may find yourself in a dispute with two contractors instead of one.

 Does insurance cover your claim against the contractor?